 Immediate Side Effects

-Most immediate side effects are mild and resolve within a few days after you’ve undergone Gamma Knife treatment.
-The more common side effects include:
+Most immediate side effects of Gamma Knife are mild and resolve within a few days after you’ve undergone treatment.
+The most common immediate side effects include:

 Swelling and Soreness of the Scalp